 While potassium hydroxide and sodium hydroxide can be used interchangeably for various purposes, most industries use NaOH since it’s the cheaper of the two.
 Anyway, it is used to produce bio-diesel, manufacture soaps, and as an electrolyte in some batteries.

 Pure potassium hydroxide is produced by reacting sodium hydroxide with degraded or impure potassium.
-The chemical compound is potentially hazardous and causes skin burns when the concentration is more 2%.
+The chemical compound is potentially hazardous and causes skin burns when the concentration is more than 2%.
 Anything between 0.5% to 2% can cause severe irritations.

-7. Lithium bis(trimethylsilyl)amide
+8. Lithium bis(trimethylsilyl)amide

 Chemical Formula: C6H18LiNSi2